Zacaria/apidays-2023/docs/Presentation.md

 note:

-For that I'll tell you that the Linux project which is looking for a new technology
+Let's take an example of someone who is famously hard to please in terms of code.

-To continue development after C, has started using Rust, as well as Microsoft for Windows
+To continue development after C, has started using Rust, as well as Microsoft for Windows and Google for Android

 <!-- - Linux project
 - [Microsoft](https://msrc.microsoft.com/blog/2019/07/a-proactive-approach-to-more-secure-code/) project -->